How to build a pricing engine for e-commerce promotions and offers

 Let’s get through the typical challenges and approaches to in-store deployment one by one:

 - First of all, the store hardware may be different, and local IT operations personnel may not be well-versed in deploying and supporting modern applications.
 To mitigate this challenge, the services may be designed to support simpler technologies when deployed in-store.
-For example, local EhCache might be used as a cache and MySQL or Microsoft SQL Server as a database.
+For example, local in-process cache and a simpler database, such as MySQL or PostreSQL.
 While it may look like a requirement to support different codebases for the cloud and store, in practice the codebase can be the same for each, and the build process may produce different configurations, which will be tested in their own respective environments.
 We used this technique in our projects, and it worked well.

 - Second, data replication between the cloud instance and the store instances may be a challenge.
 To work correctly, several best practices should be followed.
 First, only data that is needed for a particular store should be copied to that store.
 Second, only deltas should be copied during synchronization by default.
 Next, the self-correcting mechanism should be implemented to constantly check for data consistency.
 And finally, secondary synchronizations should be requested when corruption is found.